-Credits: 1 Class Hours: 3 lab Coreq: BOT 101
+Credits: 1 Class Hours: 3 lab Coreq: BOT 101 Recommended: Qualified for ENG 100L.
+Semester Offered: Fall

 Description: This course covers the laboratory/hands-on part of BOT 101, which includes structure, growth, functions, and evolution of plants and their relationship to the environment and human activities.
 The course will give the student an overall view of the plant kingdom and the integral part that they play in life.